ImperialCollegeLondon/unit_testing_Cpp/_episodes/l3_03_test_fixture.md

 [  PASSED  ] 5 tests.
 ```

-Since, we defined 5 test, all tests run if we run the exectuable.
+Since, we defined 5 test, all tests run if we run the executable.
 Now, let us filter the tests.
 We want to run only the tests associated with `EmployeeTableWithOneEmployee`.
-We use the follwing command
+We use the following command

 ```bash
 $ ./my_test --gtest_filter=*One
 ```

 The Output is

 ```bash
 Employee*
 Running main() from /home/lokesh/My_compiled_Libraries/test/googletest/googletest/src/gtest_main.cc